 What type of foil do you use?

-The foil used with this tool must work with pressure.
-You may have a heat reactive foil in your craft room for other uses, however, it will not work in this case.
-The products are different and work in a different manner.
-So, be sure you pick up the Cricut Foil for use with this tool.
+The foil used with this tool must be pressure-sensitive.
+You may have a heat-reactive foil in your craft room for other uses; however, it will not work in this case.
+The products differ in their functionality and work in distinct ways.
+Be sure to pick up the Cricut Foil for use with this tool.

-The foil sheets actually come in a wide variety of colors as well as sizes.
-You can get variety packs in 4×6 inch as well as 12×12 inch sheets.
+The foil sheets are available in a wide variety of colors and sizes.
+You can get variety packs in 4×6-inch as well as 12×12-inch sheets.
 I love the large sheet options for when I want to make a big project.

-The Cricut foil sheets come with specific tape that you use to attach it temporarily to your surface.
-The tape is already cut to the size of your foil.
-The tape is specially designed to not harm your surface but testing it is always a good idea.
+Cricut foil sheets include special tape for temporarily securing them to your surface.
+This tape is pre-cut to match the size of your foil.
+It is designed to be gentle on your surface; however, I always recommend conducting a test first.

 How does the Cricut foil transfer kit work?

 The foil tool travels over lines and presses down on the foil sheet with pressure.
 This transfers the metallic foil to your surface.
-And unlike other foiling systems, there is no heat or extra electricity to get the foil look you want.
-It goes in the same machine slot that you would use for any other blade.
+And unlike other foiling systems, there is no heat or additional electricity required to achieve the desired foil look.
+It fits into the same machine slot as you would use for any other blade.

 What types of files are best?